daniellas/osgitools/README.md

 Import-Package manifest entry is required in OSGI environment, so if you don't use OSGI, don't bother.

+It took way more time to write this readme than create the code.
+You may treat this as an explanation how to simplify required manifest entries generation.

 ## Usage

 Just annotate any class in your project like this: